 If interact-style is None the client must not interact with the user while saving state.
 If the interact-style is Errors the client may interact with the user only if an error condition arises.
 If interact-style is Any then the client may interact with the user for any purpose.
 This is done by sending an InteractRequest message.
 The SM will send an Interact message to each client that sent an InteractRequest The client must postpone all interaction until it gets the Interact message.
+When the client is done interacting it should send the SM an InteractDone message.
 The InteractRequest message can be sent any time after a SaveYourself and before a SaveYourselfDone

 Unusual circumstances may dictate multiple interactions.
-The client may initiate as many Interact-Request - Interact-InteractDone sequences as it needs before it sends SaveYourselfDone
+The client may initiate as many InteractRequest - Interact - InteractDone sequences as it needs before it sends SaveYourselfDone